The 15 Best Low-Cost Help Desk Software for Small Businesses

 2. Zoho Desk (Best for Small Teams Already Running on Zoho CRM)

 When I tested the platform, what stood out to me was how quickly support started merging with sales and accounts.
-Tickets didn’t just come in as messages.
-They arrived already tied to contacts, companies, deals, and plans from Zoho CRM, so agents weren’t starting from scratch or asking basic context questions.
+Tickets are automatically linked to contacts, companies, and deals in Zoho CRM, so agents see account details immediately without switching tools.

-For small teams already invested in Zoho, Desk feels less like adding another tool and more like finally giving CRM data a real support layer, with AI helping prioritize and coordinate work.
+For small teams already invested in Zoho, Desk feels less like adding another tool and more like finally giving CRM data a real support layer.

-• Deep integration with Zoho CRM and Zoho apps: Tickets automatically link to CRM contacts, companies, deals, and even Zoho Books or Projects data, giving small teams a unified customer view.
+• Deep integration with Zoho CRM and Zoho apps: Tickets automatically link to CRM contacts, companies, and deals giving small teams a unified customer view.

 • Zia AI for intent, sentiment, and prioritization: Zia analyzes tickets to classify issues, detect sentiment, and flag risky conversations early.

-• Omnichannel ticketing in one system: Email, web forms, live chat, phone, and social channels all create tickets in Zoho Desk, so teams don’t have to manage separate inboxes.
+• Omnichannel ticketing in one system: Email, web forms, live chat, phone, and social channels all create tickets in Zoho Desk.

 • Automation rules and Blueprints: Rules handle routing, field updates, and escalations, while Blueprints enforce step-by-step workflows for approvals or QA.